 Terry Sawchuk (inducted in 1971) fell awkwardly on teammate Ron Stewart after some playful wrestling at a bar in New York.
 Sawchuk had to be rushed to hospital, where his gall bladder was removed, and just a month later he died from internal injuries at the age of 40.

 Hod Stuart (inducted in 1945) traveled to Brockville, Ontario in the early summer of 1907 to oversee the construction of the Belleville Drill Shed, a job his father's company was contracted for.
 During a break from work, Stuart suffered a fatal injury when he struck his head on rocks while diving into the unfamiliar waters at the Bay of Quinte.

 Georges Vezina (inducted in 1945) experienced great fatigue through training camp workouts prior to the 1925-26 season.
 Despite a high fever, he performed admirably in the Canadiens' season opener versus the Pittsburgh Pirates.
 Vezina eventually was forced to retire from the game after being diagnosed with advanced tuberculosis.
 He passed away on March 27, 1926 at the age of 39.

 On March 31, 2009, the Hockey Hall of Fame announced that its by-laws had been amended to establish a new voting procedure in the player category that allows for an annual limit applicable to female candidates given the consensus among the Board that female candidates ought not to compete with male candidates for limited places of Honoured Membership.
-Since that time seven female players have achieved Honoured Member status.
+Since that time eight female players have achieved Honoured Member status.